The Daniel E. Offutt III

 Citizen: Bernicestine McLeod and Harold Bailey are committed to working in tandem to extend their philanthropic and civic impact.
 Both attended Brown University and are now both Brown trustees emeriti.
 Bernicestine is President and Founder of McLeod Associates, an IT consulting firm, and was previously a Systems Engineer with IBM.
 Prior to his retirement as IBM’s Vice President of Lotus Marketing Integration, Harold worked at IBM for 30 years in marketing, sales, and services.
 They are now principals in a family-owned toy company — Aisha & Co, LLC.
 Both have leadership roles in TEAM Westport (Together Effectively Achieving Multiculturalism), a committee of the Town of Westport since 2005 — Harold as Chair and Bernicestine as Secretary.
 Harold is a board member of the Westport Country Playhouse and was a founding member of the Stamford chapter of 100 Black Men.
 Bernicestine has served on many local boards including the Westport Library and Fairfield County’s Community Foundation and is currently Board Chair of Bridgeport’s Mary & Eliza Freeman Center For History and Community, taking the lead in new capacity building, development, restoration, and advancement efforts.

-Corporate: The SoNo Collection, owned by global real estate services company Brookfield Properties, opened in 2019 in South Norwalk as a modern boutique shopping center, with a commitment to support the arts, culture and community in Fairfield County.
-Arts Brookfield is a program of Brookfield Properties to present concerts, theater, dance, film screenings and art exhibitions to bring public spaces to life through art.
+Corporate: The SoNo Collection, owned by global real estate services company Brookfield Properties, opened in 2019 in South Norwalk as a modern boutique shopping center, with a commitment to supporting the arts, culture and community in Fairfield County.
+Arts Brookfield is a program of Brookfield Properties to present concerts, theater, dance, film screenings, and art exhibitions to bring public spaces to life through art.
 The SoNo Collection has already demonstrated its commitment to the Fairfield County community in many ways and has shown it to be a leader in corporate support for the arts.
-From initially seeking input and feedback from the arts and cultural community, to hosting ongoing gatherings to explore collaborations, it has set a great example of corporate responsibility.
+From initially seeking input and feedback from the arts and cultural community to hosting ongoing gatherings to explore collaborations, it has set a great example of corporate responsibility.
 Its current “Art at SoNo” program, featuring a wide array of local, national and international artists, is a testament to its creative thinking and expansive support for the arts.
 Award received by Matthew Seebeck, Senior General Manager.
 Sponsored by Spinnaker Real Estate Partners.

 Educator: Elizabeth M. Gaynor has been a dancer, teacher, arts advocate and pivotal figure in the performing arts in Connecticut for more than 50 years.
 In 1970, she founded the Elizabeth Gaynor Studio with a single class for five-year-olds in a small studio in her home.
 She served as principal teacher and director as the school grew and evolved first into the Southport Ballet School, then the Connecticut Ballet Theatre School and finally, in 1994, the Connecticut Dance School, widely known for its excellent standard of dance technique for its students.
 She has retired as director, but continues to serve as president of the not-for-profit organization.
 Beside teaching students, the school she founded offers scholarships to area children and provides outstanding performances in and for the public schools in the greater Bridgeport area.
 As a result, thousands of local children have the opportunity to experience the joy of a live dance performance.